Crispy Carrot Fries that Rival Regular Fries

 • They’d be good with pretty much any chicken recipe or grilled ribeye.

-Store leftover carrots in an airtight container for up to 3 days.
+Store leftovers in an airtight container in the fridge for up to 3 days.
 Reheat in the oven at 350 until warmed through.

 golden brown parmesan carrot fries on a cookie sheet